rschristopher/ischristtrue.com/src/modern-views/index.md

 ~ Genesis 3:4,5

+Contrast this with Nietzsche's nihilistic reflections,

+> Shall we not ourselves have to become gods merely to seem worthy of it (the death of God)?

 For all his genius,
  Nietzsche's entire philosophical
  journey takes us
  back to that same serpent
  in the garden.
-Zaratustra's superman, der Ubermensch, is nothing but the echo of that snake whispering to Eve,
+Zarathustra's superman, der Ubermensch, is nothing but the echo of that snake whispering to Eve,

 > *"ye shall be as gods",*

+If we had to name the spirit of our times, our modern view, it is clearly the spirit of antichrist, a deceitful and malevolent cycle of death attacking the very spirit of truth that overcame death.